zhijieshi/cse3666/misc/myhdl.md

 py -m pip install myhdl
 ```

-To reduce the risk of conflicting with other pacages, we can install
+To reduce the risk of conflicting packages, we can install
 myHDL in a virtual envrionment.
 See [this section](#python-virtual-environment)
 for how to create a virtual environment.
 Once the virtual environment
 is activated, use `pip` to install MyHDL.